-Albanastina Communication of Lorentz (C.) Impact Determination without Adaptive Impact Determination with Adaptive Alternative Summary of Impact(s) Implementation Implementationa ally degrade water quality by increasing meficial uses are impaired Vernalis or southern De elta salinity (EC) No Project Alternative (LSJR/SDWQ Alternative 1) See note.b Less than significant NA LSJR Alternatives 2, 3, and 4 The range of average EC values during the irrigation season of April-September in the SJR at Vernalis and in the southern Delta channels is expected to be reduced; accordingly, it is not anticipated that agricultural beneficial uses would be impaired.
+Impact Determination without Adaptive Impact Determination with Adaptive Alternative Summary of Impact(s) Implementation Implementation ^a Impact WQ-2: Substantia such that agricultural be Illy degrade water quality by increasing neficial uses are impaired Vernalis or southern De lta salinity (EC) No Project Alternative (LSJR/SDWQ Alternative 1) See note. ^b Less than significant NA LSJR Alternatives 2, 3, and 4 The range of average EC values during the irrigation season of April-September in the SJR at Vernalis and in the southern Delta channels is expected to be reduced; accordingly, it is not anticipated that agricultural beneficial uses would be impaired.
 Less than significant Less than significant SDWQ Alternatives 2 and 3 These alternatives do not have the ability to result in an increase in EC because the baseline 0.7 dS/m Vernalis EC objective would continue to be maintained as part of the program of implementation.
 Therefore, these alternatives would not cause a change in flow or water quality.
 Accordingly, it is not anticipated that agricultural beneficial uses would be impaired.
-No Impact NA Impact WQ-3: Substantia concentrations caused by ally degrade water quality by increasing y reduced river flows pollutant No Project Alternative (LSJR/SDWQ Alternative 1) See note.b Significant NA LSJR Alternatives 2, 3, and 4 Flows would generally increase, and no months with low to median flows (10th and 50th percentiles) would experience flow reductions greater than 33% of the baseline flows on the Stanislaus, Tuolumne, or Merced Rivers or the LSJR.
+No Impact NA Impact WQ-3: Substantia concentrations caused by lly degrade water quality by increasing 7 reduced river flows pollutant No Project Alternative (LSJR/SDWQ Alternative 1) See note. ^b Significant NA LSJR Alternatives 2, 3, and 4 Flows would generally increase, and no months with low to median flows (10 th and 50 th percentiles) would experience flow reductions greater than 33% of the baseline flows on the Stanislaus, Tuolumne, or Merced Rivers or the LSJR.
 Therefore, the change in concentrations would not substantially degrade water quality.
 Less than significant Less than significant

 Alternative Summary of Impact(s) Impact Determination without Adaptive Implementation Impact Determination with Adaptive Implementation ^a SDWQ Alternatives 2 and 3 These alternatives do not have the ability to result in an increase in pollutant concentrations because the baseline 0.7 dS/m Vernalis EC objective would continue to be maintained as part of the program of implementation.
 These alternatives would not cause a change in flow or water quality.
-No impact NA dS/M = deciSiemens per meter

-$1 \text{ dS/m} = 1000 \text{ microSiemens per centimeter } (1000 \,\mu\text{S/cm})$
+No impact NA $1 \text{ dS/m} = 1000 \text{ microSiemens per centimeter } (1000 \mu\text{S/cm})$ dS/M = deciSiemens per meter